wp-plugins/breezing-forms/readme.txt

 [Ask more questions in our forums](http://crosstec.de/en/forums/51-breezingforms-for-wordpress.html "BreezingForms Forums")

 == Changelog ==

+= 1.2.4 =
+* Removed deprecated the_editor call for newer WP versions.
+Will now fallback depending on the WP version that is in use.

 = 1.2.3 =
 * Added ipv6 support in record management search